pblack/docs/content/billing/trials-and-plans.md

 ## How Sites Work

-For each user, there are two types of sites :
+For each user, there are two types of sites:

 * **Owned Sites:** sites that you are the **Site Owner** of.